Top 25 of the Richest Families with the highest net worth in the world as of 2021

-Hey Everyone, today, We’ve ranked families with the richest fortunes around the world – who together hold $ 1.4 trillion in wealth from retail industries, media conglomerates, agribusinesses, tech giants, and more.
+Hey Everyone, today, We’ve ranked families with the richest fortunes around the world – who together hold $ 1.4 trillion in their estimated wealth from various businesses such as: services provider, retail industries, media conglomerates, agribusinesses, tech giants, and more.

 25. The Lee

 Kicking off the list of the Billionaires Families with “The Lees”, the family behind Samsung,

 which is now the largest smartphone producer in the world and consists of 62 companies, according to Bloomberg.

 The electronics giant helped the Lees family become one of the richest families in Asia and of the whole world.

 A.N.
 Pritzker and sons Jay, Donald and Robert created the family’s fortune by founding the Hyatt hotel chain and investing in properties, such as the Marmon Group.

 Today, they are amid our Billionaires list, although their wealth is split between 13 clan members, 11 of whom are billionaires.

 They are said to have spent a large portion of the first decade of the 21st century wrangling over trusts, which ultimately divided wealth, but they still amid the richest families of the world as of today.